AS207111/whois-js/README.md

 First, request a free api access token from https://whois.as207111.net to get access to all api features, including all premium features, like privacy lookups.

-Then initialize a new `Client` with your API Access Token and call the `lookup` method to lookup any IPv4 or IPv6 address.
+Then initialize a new client with your API Access Token and call the `lookup` method to lookup any IPv4 or IPv6 address.

 ```javascript
 const whois = require('@as207111/whois');